vandergit/lighthouse-web-notes/Week_1/Day_1/What_Should_I_Do_for_Lunch_Tips.md

 Work on your code iteratively – that means in small pieces.

-Here I show the use of the `hungry` and `availableTime` parameters inside my function, try outputting their values to the Terminal for testing.
+Here I show the use of the `hungry` and `availableTime` parameters inside the function, try out putting values to the Terminal for testing.

 ``` javascript
 const whatToDoForLunch = function(hungry, availableTime) {